 4) The resolution of the lens is not high;

 5) The uncertainty of the position of the edge of the image due to the geometric characteristics of the visual light source.

-The telecentric lens can effectively solve the above-mentioned problems of ordinary lenses, and there is no judgment error of this nature, so it can be used in high-precision measurement, metrology, etc. Telecentric lens is a high-end industrial lens, usually with superior image quality, especially suitable for size measurement applications.
+The machine vision telecentric lens can effectively solve the above-mentioned problems of ordinary lenses, and there is no judgment error of this nature, so it can be used in high-precision measurement, metrology, etc. Telecentric lens is a high-end industrial lens, usually with superior image quality, especially suitable for size measurement applications.

 No matter where, at the certain telecentric lens working distance, the same magnification will be obtained after refocusing, because the maximum field of view of the telecentric lens is directly related to the proximity of the lens diaphragm.
 The larger the lens size, the bigger the required scene.
 The telecentric measuring lens can provide superior image quality with less distortion than traditional fixed focus lenses.
 This telecentric lens design makes the image surface more symmetrical and can be used with software for precise measurement.

 The advantages of ordinary lenses: low cost, practical, and versatile.

 Disadvantages of ordinary lenses: the magnification will change and there will be parallax.